shrikantkalar023/learning-nodejs/README.md

 16. **404** - Not Found status code.
 Send when a requested resource doesn't exist on server.

 17. When we post an object to server, we should return that object in the body of the response (with id).

+18. Input Validation: **Always** Validate input on server side as well as on server side.